Tony36051/MMClassify/README.md

 MMClassify
 ==========

-Windows File Operations use to classify my collection of beauties.
+Windows File Operations use to classify my picture files of beauties.